AleksandrHovhannisyan/artsakh-genocide/README.md

 ### The United States
 In 1992, after the first Artsakh war, Congress passed the Freedom Support Act; [Section 907](https://en.wikipedia.org/wiki/Section_907) of this act bans direct U.S. aid to Azerbaijan.
 In 2001, the Senate amended the act to allow the President to waive Section 907; every single president has exercised this right since then.
 Since 2001, the U.S. has provided [over $470 million in military aid to Azerbaijan](https://securityassistance.org/security-sector-assistance/).

-Since the start of the blockade, President Biden has not issued any statements concerning the blockade or condemned President Aliyev.
-Biden also did not comment on Azerbaijan's shelling of Artsakh on September 19 while attending the 78th UN General Assembly.
-[Yuri Kim](https://www.state.gov/biographies/yuri-kim/), Principal Deputy Assistant Secretary of State for Europe and Eurasian Affairs, [claimed during a hearing](https://twitter.com/ANCA_DC/status/1704239155746680915):
+President Biden never issued any statements concerning Azerbaijan's nine-month blockade of President Aliyev.
+Biden also did not mention or denounce Azerbaijan's shelling of Artsakh on September 19, the same day he was attending the 78th UN General Assembly during which he [proudly proclaimed](https://www.whitehouse.gov/briefing-room/speeches-remarks/2023/09/19/remarks-by-president-biden-before-the-78th-session-of-the-united-nations-general-assembly-new-york-ny/):

+> If we abandon the core principles of the UN Charter to appease an aggressor, can any member state in this body feel confident that they are protected?

+[Yuri Kim](https://www.state.gov/biographies/yuri-kim/), Principal Deputy Assistant Secretary of State for Europe and Eurasian Affairs, [claimed during a September 14 hearing](https://www.foreign.senate.gov/hearings/assessing-the-crisis-in-nagorno-karabakh) that the United States would not tolerate the use of military force to settle the disputes over Artsakh:

-> The United States will not countenance any effort or action, short-term or long term, to ethnically cleanse or commit other atrocities against the Armenian people of Nagorno Karabakh.
+> The United States will not countenance any effort or action—short-term or long term—to ethnically cleanse or commit other atrocities against the Armenian people of Nagorno-Karabakh.

 ## What you can do

 ### Contact your representatives

-If you live in the United States, you have a **civic and moral obligation to make your voice heard**:
+You have a **civic and moral obligation to make your voice heard**.
+If you live in the United States:

 1. Visit [https://www.congress.gov/members/find-your-member](https://www.congress.gov/members/find-your-member).
 2. Enter your home address.